MarcoCPinho/projetos-sc/README.md

 # projetos-sc

 notebook for JS commands, parameters and etc...
+In case I need to remember anything